Lalage Bown: Honours and awards

 Bown was inducted into the International Hall of Fame for Adult and Continuing Education in 2009 and was joint deputy executive chair of the Council for Education in the Commonwealth from 1999 to 2006.

+Bown received the Distinguished Africanist Award from the African Studies Association of the United Kingdom (ASAUK).

 By those who met Bown she was known as "a woman of sartorial flair".
 A collection of her clothes was donated to the Victoria and Albert Museum in response to the Africa Fashion call-out in 2022.
 The collection includes busuuti made of Barkcloth and boubou designed by Shade Thomas-Fahm.

-In April 2024, a one day conference in Bown's honour, entitled "Education for All: Challenging Orthodoxies and Fostering Inclusion", inspired by and exploring her work, took place at Somerville College, Oxford.
+In April 2024, a one-day conference in Bown's honour, entitled "Education for All: Challenging Orthodoxies and Fostering Inclusion", inspired by and exploring her work, took place at Somerville College, Oxford.